HOW TO TRANSPLANT

 First, decide if you can handle the job.
 It isn’t easy.
 The project requires root pruning the season prior to transplanting, digging up the plant to be moved, digging a new planting hole, moving a heavy plant with the root ball attached, positioning the plant and refilling both holes.
 Providing plant care after the transplant is critical as well.
 Do not consider transplanting if you will not be able to provide water for the plant for at least the first year after transplanting.

 The depth of the root ball also increases proportionally.
 Include as many of the lateral roots as possible.
-Since these roots are near the soil line, a root ball that’s generally 12-24 in. deep will include those roots.
+Since these roots are near the soil line, a root ball that’s generally 12-24 inches deep will include those roots.

-A root ball with soil and plant attached will weigh about 100 pounds per square foot, so have the necessary machinery or manpower available to move it.
+A root ball with soil and plant attached will weigh about 100 pounds per cubic foot, so have the necessary machinery or manpower available to move it.
 The bigger the tree, the less likely a do-it-yourselfer you will have a successful transplant.

 Fall, late winter or early spring are the best times to transplant.
 The move should be done after leaves fall in the autumn or before new buds break in the spring.
 If you are in doubt as to the best time to transplant in your area, your local Cooperative Extension office is a valuable resource.